 Obtaining a non-provisional patent

 Obtaining a non-provisionals patent for an app is relatively easy.
-After all, it costs only $730.
 The application itself contains one claim and must be in the proper USPTO format.
 It must contain the following: title, background, written description, and formal drawings.
 It should also be signed by the inventor and contain an oath if the inventor is not a native English speaker.